 Our simulation results show that PAL is able to outperform FA in terms of credit assignment in biologically plausible, recurrently connected networks.
 The requirements for PAL are quite general, and we stress that the dendritic microcircuit model with PAL is only one possible implementation, which however is notable for its bio-plausible error transport.
 In principle, it can be argued that a test error comparable to PAL could have been achieved with fixed random backprojections by scaling up the hidden layer size (not shown).
-Nevertheless, it is advantageous for a method to perform well while requiring less neurons/synapses, for biological plausibility but also energetic efficiency.
-It has been suggested that the inefficiency of FA can mitigated through direct random backprojections (direct feedback alignment, DFA), where the feedback signal from the output layer is sent directly to all hidden layers, passing only through a single random feedback matrix~\cite{nokland2016direct,crafton2019direct}.
-However, in the context of cortical hierarchies, this presupposes skip connections from one higher cortical area to all lower areas instead of layer-wise connections.
+Nevertheless, it is advantageous for a method to perform well while requiring fewer neurons/synapses, for biological plausibility but also energy efficiency.
+It has been suggested that the inefficiency of FA can mitigated through DFA, for which we however do not find evidence.
+Additionally, in the context of cortical hierarchies, this presupposes skip connections from one higher cortical area to all lower areas instead of layer-wise connections.
 While such connections have been observed in the cortex, the visual stream is largely organized in hierarchical manner, with significantly weaker correlation between non-neighboring areas~\cite{HAAK201873}.